Saturday, February 28, 2009

 I knew they could do it!

 I am thrilled!
-I thought this Lego thing was a fluke but it has been several days now the Lego Vault is now the Lego room but they will play in there together for a while.
+I thought this Lego thing was a fluke, but it has been several days now, and the Lego Vault is now the Lego room, and they will play in there together for a while.
 It helps that all the sets are destroyed and combined so Zach is not constantly freaking out about his broken sets.

 They also like to rock out together.

-We were visiting the Johnson family and as soon as Ethan saw the Wii he got excited and yells, "I wanna play rock band."
+We were visiting the Johnson family and as soon as Ethan saw the Wii he got excited and yelled, "I wanna play rock band!"
 He LOVES to play the drums and guitar and even takes a turn singing.
 Maybe one of these days we'll even turn it on.

 A few more Zach funnies: